-I investigate democratic decline in modern Hungary.
+This paper investigates democratic decline in modern Hungary.
 In recent years this type of decline has become more common and thus, understanding the factors that drive it is critical.
-I draw on the scholarship on nationalism, economic decline and regime legitimacy to analyze Hungary's democratic decline.
-I utilize a process tracing methodology to gain a nuanced understand of how variables outlined in the scholarship interacted with one another in the process that resulted in Hungary's slide away from democracy.
-I hypothesized that economic decline created the conditions for political change within Hungary while nationalism, a decline in support for liberal values, and the appeal of alternative systems of governance were key antecedent conditions determining the illiberal form of that change.
-I found that the data supported the idea of economic decline creating the conditions for political change but that that change was driven by rising nationalistic sentiment and the appeal alternative systems of governance had for the political elite.
+This paper draws on scholarship on nationalism, economic decline, and regime legitimacy and utilizes a process tracing methodology to gain a nuanced understanding of how variables outlined in the scholarship interacted with one another in the process that resulted in Hungary's slide away from democracy.
+This paper hypothesizes that economic decline created the conditions for political change within Hungary while nationalism, a decline in support for liberal values, and the appeal of alternative systems of governance were key antecedent conditions determining the illiberal form of that change.
+It finds that the data supported the idea of economic decline creating the conditions for political change but that that change was driven by rising nationalistic sentiment and the appeal that alternative systems of governance had for the political elite.
 The evidence does not support a decline in support for liberal values or popular level appeal for alternative systems of governance having a role in Hungary's democratic decline.